Why is my Audi Check Engine Light On?

 Is your Audi Check Engine Light ON?
 In this guide, you will learn about common problems that trigger Check Engine Light (CEL) and Service Engine Soon (SES) light to come on and how to retrieve the codes yourself using an OBD-II scanner.

-If your Audi check engine light turns on a fault code (Diagnostic Trouble Code / DTC) is stored in the Engine Control Unit (ECU).
+If your Audi check engine light turns on a fault code (Diagnostic Trouble Code / DTC) gets stored in the Engine Control Unit (ECU).
 Retrieving Audi check engine codes is so simple that you can perform in your driveway.
 You need a Level 1 OBD-II scanner some of which cost as little as $15.

 The cause of Audi check engine light can be something as simple as a loose gas cap to a sign that a serious engine or transmission problem is underway.

-- Loose Gas Cap ( No symptoms)
+Loose Gas Cap

-- Turbo Problem
+- Turbo Problem - Reduced power

 - Ignition Control Module - Will typically trigger multiple cylinder misfire codes.

-Read Codes / Reset Audi Check Engine Light
+Read Audi Check Engine Light Codes Yourself

 Locate OBD-2 port under the dashboard on the driver's side.
 This is a 16-pin port.
 All 1996 and newer Audi vehicles have this port.